 Console Port Setup

-You can connect a console (PC, Macintosh, or UNIX workstation) directly to the system via the RS-232 terminal port on the SRP I/O module.
+A console terminal (PC, Macintosh, or UNIX workstation) can be connected directly to the SRP I/O module via the RS-232 terminal port.
 When you connect a console directly to the system, you can configure the system without an IP address.

 - Click the Start button and select Programs, Accessories, and HyperTerminal.

 - In the Connection Description window, enter a name for your router (for example, erx1400) in the Name field.

 - Select any icon to represent your terminal emulation, and click OK.

 - In the Connect To dialog box, in the Connect using field, select the appropriate COM port to use (for example, COM1), and click OK.

 - In the COM1 Properties window, select the following settings: